Follow us on:

 As the photographs attest, this replica is quite well assembled with a case hardened frizzen cover (hammer) producing good sparks.
-The seamless tempered barrels are made of high-carbon steel (type:BS970 no.080M40) and the breeches are threaded.
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+The seamless tempered barrels are made of high-carbon steel (type:BS970 no.080M40) and the breeches are tight.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 *What our Customers said*